A few months ago, we surveyed Information Security readers about the features and improvements they'd most like

 The themes of tight integration and simplified management highlight a fundamental shift for security in the organization.
 The focus on integration speaks to the need to make security more intuitive and easier to manage by non-security specialists.
 The focus on correlation and visualization stems from the desire to create security context--to understand threats and vulnerabilities, not as discrete events but as potential risks to business assets.

 Security pros are asking for an "integrated security defense system," or ISDS, in an attempt to automate what is often the disjointed and incomplete manual process of IT risk management.
-ISDS is really about glue; in most
+ISDS is really about glue; in most organizations, the only glue between threats, vulnerabilities and remediation are the admins running these systems as separate tool sets.

 The push for integration and correlation is not lost on security vendors, lots of whom are rolling out ISDS-flavored products.
 Symantec, Fortinet, WatchGuard, Juniper, Cisco, SonicWALL, ISS and others are pushing multifunction "unified threat management" boxes. nCircle, Sourcefire and Tene-bril are doing "target-based IDS," which correlates threats and vulnerabilities.